eglaysher/rlvm/README.md

 rlvm has an implementation of rlBabel; English patches compiled with Haeleth's rlBabel should line break correctly.
-I've successfully tested it with the Kanon patch from NDT and the beta CLANNAD patches from Baka-Tsuki's Assembla page.
+I've successfully tested it with the Kanon patch from NDT.

 rlvm supports KOE, NWK and OVK archives for voices, along with ogg vorbis voice patches which follow the convention